 These more or less equal pairings forged the Dale Martin concept of a tag team, and therefore, by extension, the viewing public's own perceptions.

 Another pairing of brothers appeared when eighteen-year-old Tony St Clair turned professional wrestler in early 1967, facing Johnny Eagles in solo action in Nelson, after a successful stint as goalie with the Manchester United youth team.
-Elder brother Roy had been wrestling up and down the land throughout the sixties, and few can claim his range of opponents down the years, from welterweight kingpin Jack Dempsey, through middleweight headliners and even Les Kellett, to all the great heavyweight names, numbering one of the very few defeats of Kendo Nagasaki as a high point and even beating Franco-Bulgarian giant Jean Ferre, later André the Giant, in Scotland; but it's Tony being thrown by Ferre, below left.
+Elder brother Roy had been wrestling up and down the land throughout the sixties, and few can claim his range of opponents down the years, from welterweight kingpin Jack Dempsey, through middleweight headliners and even Les Kellett, to all the great heavyweight names, numbering one of the very few defeats of Kendo Nagasaki as a high point and even beating Franco-Bulgarian giant Jean Ferre, later André the Giant, in Scotland.
+It's Tony (below) being thrown by Jean Ferre.

-Roy had been a whizz-kid in his own right after training at the Wigan Snakepit, and had even reigned for 4 months as British Light-Heavyweight champion.
+Roy had been a whizz-kid in his own right after training at the Wigan Snakepit, and had even reigned for four months as British Light-Heavyweight champion.

 With vastly different experience clocked up, The Saints challenged also by their very unidentical appearance the prescribed format of two peas in a pod.
 Burley Roy, the experienced and chain-smoking mid-heavyweight at 5'10", briefly bearded and ready to rough it with all the evil pairings and, in tag terms, one of the heavier members amongst all the regular Joint Promotions teams.
 And baby-faced Tony, with every indication of a full-blown heavyweight bursting to escape from his tall middleweight frame.